paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Grouping

-The next useful task is going to be grouping.
+Grouping is fundamental to data analysis.
 At first let's say we want to group against `weekno` so we are into slicing `bonds4` table into three overlapping tables each having the common week number.

 ```j